NetComposites Ltd has transferred the rights and ownership of this website to Gardner Business Media Inc.

 Melodea says its technology is based on Nano Crystalline Cellulose (NCC), a primary building block of all living plants that was discovered years ago and was shown to be a most promising raw material for the development of high quality, which is an economically attractive bio-based alternative to fossil oil polymers.

-The company is developing an economically viable industrial process for the extraction of NCC from the sludge of the paper industry, a waste stream produced at millions of tons around the world.
-The core of the novel technology was developed by the lab of Professor Oded Shoseyov from the Hebrew University of Jerusalem and was licensed exclusively to Melodea.
+and was licensed exclusively to Melodea.
+Hebrew University of Jerusalemfrom the Oded Shoseyov The company is developing an economically viable industrial process for the extraction of NCC from the sludge of the paper industry, a waste stream produced at millions of tons around the world.
+The core of the novel technology was developed by the lab of Professor

 Moreover, the company develops unique technologies to self-assemble the NCC into ecologically friendly foams for industrial applications.

-The first project, BRIMEE, aims to develop insulating boards to attach to the exterior and interior of old buildings walls to improve insulation and reduce energy consumption.
+aims to develop insulating boards to attach to the exterior and interior of old buildings walls to improve insulation and reduce energy consumption.
+BRIMEE, The first project,

-The second project, NCC-Foam, which is coordinated by NetComposites, aims to develop commercially-viable, lightweight, rigid foam core materials for sandwich structures for the composite industry.
+aims to develop commercially-viable, lightweight, rigid foam core materials for sandwich structures for the composite industry., which is coordinated by NetComposites, The second project, NCC-Foam

 Common foams for composites are mostly manufactured from a variety of synthetic fossil-oil based polymers that have negative environmental effects compared to NCC based foam which is fully renewable produced from waste stream of the pulp and paper industry.